-The posted reference price for Sherritt ammonia averaged C\$2,050 per tonne during 2022, 77% higher than the posted reference price of C\$1,155.26 per tonne during 2021.
-The average Western Canadian posted reference price for Sherritt's ammonium sulphate fertilizer product (20.5 granular ammonium sulphate) was C\$830 per tonne in 2022, 52% higher than the posted reference price of \$544.29 per tonne during 2021.
+The posted reference price for Sherritt ammonia averaged C\$1,385 per tonne during 2023, 32% lower than the posted reference price of C\$2,050 per tonne during 2022.
+The average Western Canadian posted reference price for Sherritt's ammonium sulphate fertilizer product (20.5 granular ammonium sulphate) was \$570 per tonne in 2023, 31% lower than the posted reference price of \$830 per tonne during 2022.

-Including ammonia, granular ammonium sulphate and 50% of the crystalline ammonium sulphate from CRC's refinery, Sherritt's Canadian operations sold 170,427 tonnes of fertilizer products in 2022, modestly higher than 168,682 tonnes sold in 2021.
+Including ammonia, granular ammonium sulphate and 50% of the crystalline ammonium sulphate from CRC's refinery, Sherritt's Canadian operations sold 170,161 tonnes of fertilizer products in 2023, in line with the 170,427 tonnes sold in 2022.
 Nitrogen fertilizer prices in Western Canada are strongly influenced by global ammonia prices which is directly related to natural gas prices and market conditions in Western Canada and the U.S. Pacific Northwest.
 These products are transported in bulk by surface means.